LSU QB Myles Brennan suffered 'severe' injury to his left arm; unclear when he'll return

 “Myles Brennan suffered a severe injury that will require surgery,” Orgeron said.
 “His timeline is yet to be determined.
 Myles has done everything we have asked of him this summer and was in the fight to be the starting quarterback at LSU.”

+Typical broken bone injuries take at least 6-6 weeks for recovery, however given the location of this break it could last longer.

+Brody Miller of the Athletic reported that Brennan broke the humerus bone in his non-throwing arm.

-Brennan was expected to be the starting quarterback going into the 2021 season.
+Brennan was locked in a tight quarterback battle with sophomore Max Johnson going into the 2021 season.

+Johnson is now the clear starting quarterback for the Tigers as they prepare to start fall camp on Friday afternoon with their season opener at UCLA approaching on Sept.
+4.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.